Bezzia nobilis: Feeding behavior

 B. nobilis larvae failed to reach pupation on mosquito larvae alone.
 B. nobilis larvae were observed feeding on dead adult insects.
 To do this, they burrowed into the bodies of the adults and formed a bolus that they then swallowed.
 When forming this bolus, the larvae exhibited consistent behavior of a series of rhythmic motions.
 They gently moved their heads side-to-side, and once this motion stopped, switched to using their mandibles to form the bolus before bringing it into their mouths.

 Mating behavior

 Though there is little research available on the mating habits of B. nobilis, they have been observed to mate in brackish water.

 Females

 The anatomy of female B. nobilis flies includes two asymmetric spermathecae chambers.
 Spermathecae are structures common to Dipteran species in which females are capable of storing sperm.
 Flies with spermathecae often allocate this sperm to eggs at some time after copulation has occurred.

 Males

 The physical description of male B. nobilis is less detailed than that of female adults and focuses on reproductive structures.
 Male B. nobilis adults have short, stout adeagi, that seem to complement the short chamber from which females' spermathecae are accessible.
 Their adeagi are external, and located on their abdomens, and only males of B. nobilis have yellow plumage on their heads.
-The presence of this plumage may hint at the existence of male competition for female mates, as throughout animal species, bright plumage on males is often involved in mating rituals.